akwarii/asc/README.md

 - [ ] Integration of Optuna for efficient hyperparameter tuning and model pruning.
 - [ ] Implementation of at least one comprehensive logging system (Neptune/TensorBoard/Wandb) for detailed analysis and reproducibility.
 - [ ] Creation of a user-friendly command-line interface (CLI) based on argparse for ease of use.
-- [ ] Cleaning and merging the different datasets and upload it somewhere.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>